 Find out more about Caffè Nero on the Great Food at Leeds website.

 The Laidlaw Library has 900 study spaces with flexible group study areas, 20 bookable group work rooms and booths, and silent study spaces.
 Silent study spaces are available on levels 1, 2 and 3.
 Group study rooms, booths and areas are on all levels.

-Bottled water is allowed in the library.
+Drinks with lids are allowed in the library.
 Please consume other food and drink outside.

 If you leave the library for more than 30 minutes, please take your belongings with you.

 Additional notes on capacity: Each room can accommodate one student and a personal assistant

 Accessible study room 1 is on floor 2 and room 2 is on floor 3.
 They have a height-adjustable desk, PC, large letter keyboard, tinted overlays, magnifying sheets, dimmable lights, book stand and whiteboard.